Claire-K/nitrate_links/README.md

 # nitrate_links

-Data acquisition, processing, and modeling to understand links between water quality variables, water depth, and nitrate
+Data acquisition, processing, and modeling to understand links between water quality variables and water depth to nitrate

 * Companion code to "Understanding links between water-quality variables and nitrate concentration in freshwater streams using